nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-3_working-with-data-in-R/p1_explore-data-and-R/s2_v_R-data-frame.md

 - [ ] data

 > Correct: A data frame is a collection of columns.
 It is similar to a table in spreadsheets or SQL.

+### Question 2: Which of the following are standards of tidy data?
+Select all that apply.

+- [ ] Columns are named
+- [x] Variables are organized into columns
+- [x] Observations are organized into rows
+- [x] Each value has its own cell

+> Correct: Variables are organized into columns, observations are organized into rows, and each value must have its own cell.

 ## **Key Points:**